-Characteristics of AI computing
+1 Characteristics of AI computing

-Traditional data center services (web, database, and file storage) are transaction-based and the calculated results are often deterministic.
-For such tasks, there is little correlation or dependency between a single transaction and the associated network communication.
-The occurrence and duration of the traditional transactions are random.
+- 2 Traditional data center services (web, database, and file storage) are transaction-based and the - 3 calculated results are often deterministic.
+For such tasks, there is little correlation or dependency - 4 between a single transaction and the associated network communication.
+The occurrence and - 5 duration of the traditional transactions are random.
 Al computing, however, is different.
-It is an optimization problem with iterative convergence required in the computing process.
-This causes high spatial correlation within the data sets and computing algorithms, and temporally creates similar correlations with communication flows.
+It is an - 6 optimization problem with iterative convergence.
+This causes high spatial correlation within the - 7 data sets and computing algorithms and creates temporal correlations between communication - 8 flows.

-Al computing works on big data and demands fast data.
-To achieve this it must operate in parallel to "divide-and-conquer" the problem.
-The computing model and input data sets are large (e.g in a 100 MB node, the Al model with 10K rules requires more than 4 TB memory).
-A single server cannot provide enough storage capacity and processing resources to handle the problem sequentially.
-Concurrent Al computing and storage nodes are required to shorten the processing time.
-The distributed Al computing and storage requirement highlights the need for a fast, efficient, and lossless data center network that has the flexibility to support two distinct parallel modes of operation: model parallel computing and data parallel computing.
+- 9 Al computing works on big data and demands fast data.
+To achieve this, it must operate in parallel - 10 to "divide-and-conquer" the problem.
+The computing model and input data sets are large (e.g in a - 11 100 MB node, the AI model with 10K rules requires more than 4 TB memory).
+A single server cannot - 12 provide enough storage capacity and processing resources to handle the problem sequentially. - 13 Concurrent AI computing and storage nodes are required to shorten the processing time.
+This - 14 distributed AI computing and storage requirement highlights the need for a fast, efficient, and - 15 lossless data center network that has the flexibility to support two distinct parallel modes of - operation: model parallel computing and data parallel computing.